JoeRaetano/IVA/README.md

 :three: Nodejs https://nodejs.org
   - What is Nodejs?
 Node.js® is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
   - Install nodejs
+    IMPORTANT:
+    When installing node, do not just go to the website and install.
+If you do, for some reason the files are stored in areas of your file system that will require you to use sudo everytime you want to execute a command with npm.
+This is very annoying as you use npm to install all of the packages that you want.
+    Instead, install *nvm* (node version manager).
+This will install everything in areas of your file system that will allow you to just run your commands.
+There is a helpful video on Lynda that will show you how to do this.
+The video is entitled "Installing Node.js via Node Version Manager on a Mac" and is the last video of the first chapter in the course "Node.js Essential Training"
+    Additionally, you can just install nvm by going to https://github.com/creationix/nvm and executing the first command under the heading "Install script"
   - Learn nodejs
     - https://nodejs.org/documentation/
   - Node Package Manager (NPM) allows you to install/update all node packages comes installed with nodejs automatically